ash8m/slurm-docker-cluster/README.md

 FreeIPA assigns users UIDs and GIDs that are outside the `100000:65536` range configured in `/etc/subuid` and `/etc/subgid` in the host.
 To switch to a FreeIPA-managed user inside a rootless Podman container, you need to extend this range on the host for the user running Podman.

 You can learn more about subuids and subgids in the context of containers [here](https://www.funtoo.org/LXD/What_are_subuids_and_subgids%3F).
+You can read more about how FreeIPA allocates id [here](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/configuring_and_managing_identity_management/adjusting-id-ranges-manually_configuring-and-managing-idm)

+Here, the FreeIPA server is configured in `docker-compose.yaml` to allocate IDs starting from 100000000.
+By default, it can assigns 200,000 IDs starting from that starting point.

-Update subuid and subgid ranges
+### Update subuid and subgid ranges
-Edit `/etc/subuid` and `/etc/subgid` to extend the range for the Podman user.
+Edit `/etc/subuid` and `/etc/subgid` to extend the range for the user running podman.
 For example, for a user named `username`:

 ```
-username:100000:1200000000
+username:100000:120000000
 ```

+This reserves 120,000,000 IDs starting from 100000 for that user.
+The root user inside the container (with UID and GID of 0) will be mapped to subuid and subgid 100000 on the host.

 ## 🚀 Starting the Cluster